drupol/master-thesis/src/thesis/2-reproducibility.typ

   Once that condition is met, the computation is considered to be reproducible.
 ]

-The set $I$ and $E$, respectically representing the set of all possible inputs and the hardware and software environment including the date and time, are also considered as abstractions.
+The set $I$ and $E$, respectively representing the set of all possible inputs and the hardware and software environment including the date and time, are also considered as abstractions.
 In reality, these sets are complex entities composed of interdependent components.
 For the purpose of this definition, however, they